BiyuHeLab/eLife_Wu2023/README.md

 Analysis scripts and codes for reproducing figures in the manuscript Spatiotemporal neural dynamics of objeccts recognition under uncertainty in humans

-Analysis was originally performed on a machine running Rehat Linux v7.8, Matlab R2017a, and Spyder 5.0.5 (Python 3.8).
+Analysis was originally performed on a machine running Redhat Linux v7.8, Matlab R2017a, and Spyder 5.0.5 (Python 3.8).

 ## Contents